Climbing gym: Climbing equipment

 Climbing gyms have a lot of equipment dedicated to climbing.
 Most gyms, regardless of the type of climbing they are designed for, will offer climbing shoes for rent.
 Climbing gyms that offer sport climbing will also offer harnesses, ropes, and belay devices.
 Some climbers may bring other equipment, such as chalk bags or liquid chalk.
 Most climbing gyms offer rent of necessary equipment, and some have shops which allow the purchase of equipment.
 Other equipment which may be on offer includes finger tape or helmets.

 Safety

 Climbing is a dangerous sport which can cause many injuries.
 To mitigate this, climbing gyms have equipment and precautions in place to ensure safety.
+Each climbing gym has safety instructions that need to be followed and all visitors should be aware of.

 Policies

 Safety policies are the practices and rules enforced by a climbing gym to ensure the safety of its climbers.
 This may include supervision, ensuring that unsupervised climbers have enough experience to keep themselves safe, or rules to dissuade dangerous behavior, such as walking under climbers or jumping from high bouldering walls.
 Climbing gyms often have lessons for people to learn climbing safety and technique.